KaiTech Plumbing and Heating Ltd.

 • Efficient In Large Spaces: Large office buildings only require specific areas to heated.
 With radiant heating, you can easily have several different zoning areas and only heat particular zones if and when required.
 In contrast, forced-air heating systems require that all the air, in the entire building, needs to be heated to the temperature desired in order to warm the one or few areas where the warmth is required.

-• A Reliable Source Of Heating For Outdoors: Forced air heating relies on containment of heated air so by default does not work outside.
+• A Reliable Source of Heating for Outdoors: Forced air heating relies on containment of heated air so by default does not work outside.
 Radiant heating does work, as long as the heaters are suited to the external environment and sized appropriately it will be a workable option.
 Radiant heating is often used for warming spectators at hockey areas.

 • Allergen Friendly: One of the reasons people like radiant heating so much is because it doesn’t spread dust, dirt, and allergens through vents in the home.
 Instead, the device has the heat rise from the floor to heat the room above without forcing or blowing any air.